taraokelly/Graph-Theory-Assignment/README.md

 > should store information about student groups, classrooms, lecturers, and
 > work hours – just like the currently used timetabling system at GMIT [1].

-I focused mainly on implement a scalable DB.
+I focused mainly on implementing a scalable DB.
 I designed it to accommodate the academic year; each year has to be unique and is the root node of each year.
 I designed a template to build the bones of the year; two semesters, with days, timeslots, rooms, courses in each.

 ## Technolgies

 - Neo4j: The World’s Leading Graph Database.
 Version - 3.1.

-- Python3: Utilized etree library to parse element text.
+- Python3: Utilized etree library to parse element data.

 ## Database Design